EUMETNET/meteogate-documentation/docs/index.md

 **MeteoGate is a ‘One-Stop Shop’ for discovering and accessing meteorological and hydrological data across Europe.**

 It enables National Meteorological and Hydrological Services (NMHSs) to share data openly while retaining full control and ownership.
 Through a common technical and policy framework, MeteoGate supports both public data access and obligations under EU legislation and the WMO WIS 2.0 initiative.
-MeteoGate is provided by [EUMETNET](https://www.eumetnet.eu/).
+MeteoGate is run by [EUMETNET](https://www.eumetnet.eu/).

 MeteoGate makes open meteorological and hydrological data freely accessible to all. **Anyone—researchers, developers, institutions, or the general public—can use the data provided through MeteoGate.** Some datasets may require registration, but high-value datasets (HVDs) are accessible without barriers.